renatomaia/coutil/doc/manual.md

 Values that are transfered between [independent states](#independent-state) are copied or recreated in the target state.
 Only _nil_, _boolean_, _number_, _string_ and _light userdata_ values are allowed as _transferable values_.
-_Strings_ in particular are replicated in every state they are transfered to.
+_Strings_, in particular, are replicated in every state they are transfered to.

 Failures
 --------

 Unless otherwise stated,
-functions return [fail](http://www.lua.org/manual/5.4/manual.html#6) on failure, plus an error message as a second result and a system-dependent error code as a third result, and some non-false value on success.
+functions return [fail](http://www.lua.org/manual/5.4/manual.html#6) on failure, plus an error message as a second result and a system-dependent error code as a third result.
+On success,
+some non-false value is returned.

 Object-Oriented Style
 ---------------------